nypublicradio/audiogram/INSTALL.md

 ## Windows installation

-Installing these dependencies on Windows is pretty dicey.
+Installing these dependencies on Windows is an uphill battle.
 If you're running Windows 10, you'll probably have better luck installing [Docker for Windows](https://docs.docker.com/docker-for-windows/) and then following the [Docker instructions](INSTALL.md#docker-installation) below.
 Otherwise your best bet is probably to [install it on a remote Linux server](SERVER.md#im-the-only-one-using-it-and-installing-it-on-macwindows-was-a-real-drag).

 ## Docker installation